 In Kentucky, the overwhelming majority of Kentucky medical malpractice cases are filed within one year of when the alleged malpractice.
 There are, however, instances where the plaintiff will not discover the malpractice until much later.
 In those instances, defense attorneys will attempt to dismiss the case, claiming that the case was not timely filed.
 When that occurs, the plaintiff must prove to the court that he or she discovered the injury or error in a reasonable amount of time.
 A classic example is when a patient’s cancer is misdiagnosed.
 A physician may tell the patient that a test’s findings do not show any evidence of cancer or pre-cancer.
 Three years later, however, a new doctor correctly diagnoses the patient’s cancer, which has spread throughout his/her body, and is terminal.
 In that instance, the plaintiff would need to file a Complaint within our year of when the cancer was finally diagnosed.

-Bottom line: It is in your best interest to contact a personal injury attorney from the moment you suspect malpractice.
+Bottom line: It is in your best interest to contact an injury law firm from the moment you suspect malpractice.
 The sooner you do, the more likely you can receive compensation and the less worry you have about the statute of limitations.